Chile Tax Calculator (2026)

 Frequently asked questions

-How much income tax will I pay if I move to Chile?
+How much income tax will I pay on my salary in Chile?

-What are the social security contributions I need to pay in Chile?
+What are the mandatory social contributions I need to pay as an employee in Chile?

-Is there a maximum income tax rate in Chile?
+Is there a mortgage interest deduction in Chile?

 Compare Chile with other countries